Kronuz/Xapiand/docs/_docs/reference-guide/indices/create-api.md

 - Cannot start with `:`
 - Connot contain `.` (except for the first character)
-- Full path cannot be longer than 243 bytes (note it is bytes, so multi-byte characters will count towards the 255 limit faster)
+- Full path cannot be longer than 243 bytes (note it is bytes, so multi-byte characters will count towards that limit faster)

 Indices can be paths (including `/` as part of the path).